MrCroxx/blog/content/posts/style-log/index.md

 - Pants: OPICLOTH/OPIC 21AW
 - Shoes: Birkenstock Boston

-The coat was bought in Tokio, Japan.
+The coat was bought in Tokyo, Japan.
 It's made of denim, curly but cool.

 Just found out that the brand is closed.
 Sad.